MichaelKim/lyra/README.md

 # Lyra Music Player

-Named after the lyre constellation, Lyra is a music player that can play songs on your computer and on YouTube.
+Lyra is a cross-platform music player app that can play songs on your computer and on YouTube.

+Check out the [lightweight version](https://github.com/LenKagamine/lyra-neutrino) built with [Neutrino](https://github.com/LenKagamine/neutrino)!

 ## Features